-Health insurance is one of the first things you should consider arranging when you decide to study abroad.
-Health insurance in the Netherlands can be costly and confusing to navigate, but luckily College Life knows you'd rather be spending your time doing other things.
+Health insurance is one of the first things you should consider arranging when deciding to study abroad.
+Health insurance in the Netherlands can be costly and confusing to navigate.
+Luckily, College Life knows you'd rather spend your time doing other things.

 Legally, everyone in the Netherlands is required to have health insurance.
-This, however, is largely dependent on your nationality and your working status.
-This can seem complicated at first, but there's no need to worry; we've simplified the entire process for you below.
+However, this largely depends on your nationality and your working status.
+It can seem complicated at first, but no need to worry; we've simplified the entire process for you below.
 Thus, you can ensure that you are insured when you need to be and never overpay!

 From the EU/EEA?